-We provide named executive officers and other employees with a base salary to compensate them for services rendered during the fiscal year.
-Base salaries of named executive officers are targeted to generally approximate the median level of base salaries of similarly situated executives of companies included in the Compensation Peer Group.
-If base salaries of our named executive officers consistently fall below such median level, then the Committee will consider market adjustments to base salaries.
+We provide NEOs and other employees with a base salary to compensate them for their services.
+Base salaries of NEOs are targeted to generally fall within a range around the median level of base salaries of similarly-situated executives of companies included in our Compensation Peer Group (as defined herein).
+If the base salary of any of our NEOs consistently falls below this range, then the Committee will consider market adjustments to that NEO's base salary.
 Salary levels are typically considered annually as part of our review process as well as upon a promotion.
-Although named executive officers generally receive the same percentage salary increase applicable to office-based employees, the named executive officers may receive greater increases as a result of market adjustments, changes in duties or retention considerations.
-Salary adjustments for 2017 are discussed above under the Summary section beginning on page 19.
+Although NEOs generally receive the same percentage salary increase applicable to office-based employees, the NEOs may receive greater increases as a result of market adjustments, changes in duties or retention considerations.